Parking (2023 film): Critical response

 Parking received positive reviews from critics.
-M. Suganth of The Times of India gave the film 4 out of 5 stars and wrote, "Even though Parking is in the space of a domestic drama, Ramkumar Balakrishnan narrates it in the tone of a thriller, ratcheting up the thrills."
-In a positive review, Gopinath Rajendran of The Hindu said, "Harish Kalyan’s Parking might get predictable after a while, but the exceptional lead cast and an intriguing plot make it a winner."
-Janani K of India Today wrote, "Parking is all about two exceptional performances from legendary MS Bhaskar and Harish Kalyan.
+M. Suganth of The Times of India gave the film 4 out of 5 stars and wrote, "Even though Parking is in the space of a domestic drama, Ramkumar Balakrishnan narrates it in the tone of a thriller, ratcheting up the thrills, with help from Philomin Raj's sharp editing and Sam CS's suspenseful background score".
+Gopinath Rajendran of The Hindu said, "Harish Kalyan's Parking might get predictable after a while, but the exceptional lead cast and an intriguing plot make it a winner."
+In a less positive review, Janani K of India Today wrote, "Parking is all about two exceptional performances from legendary MS Bhaskar and Harish Kalyan.
 Beyond them, the film hardly moves forward".
+Sruthi Ganapathy Raman wrote for Film Companion, "The filmmaker does run out of the same steam that once kept this chaotic car ride going, towards the last act.
+But despite its lack of know-how, Parking is still a trip worth your time for all the raw discomfort it makes you feel".

 Box office

-According to a report by News18, Parking, made on a budget of ₹6 crore, grossed ₹17 crore.
+According to a report by News18, Parking was made on a budget of ₹6 crore and grossed ₹17 crore.
 Raisa Nasreen of Times Now noted that the film struggled at the Chennai box office due to the effects of Cyclone Michaung in early December.
 Despite this, the director and producer of Parking donated ₹2 lakh for relief efforts.